Toorah/GodotLaunchpad/README.md

 - Projects in your projects folder show up automatically
 - Each project opens with the right engine.
 Missing one?
 Install it with one click
 - .NET projects are detected and tagged
-- Create new projects that look exactly like ones made by Godot itself
 - See disk usage per engine version and in total

 ## Download